Thewbi/cpp_compiler/doc/TACKY_intermediate_code.md

 # TACKY Intermediate Language Statements

+TACKY is the intermediate language that separates the source language (C) from the target language (target assembly).
+First, C is parsed into a parse tree.
+The parse tree is then converted into the more condensed AST.
+The C-AST is converted into a TACKY-AST.
+The TACKY-AST is converted to target assembly which is where the compiler has achieved it's goal.

-Some general things that are important to know
+Some general things that are important to know about TACKY itself:

 * Variables have to be declared first before they can be used.
 Exceptions are temporary variable that are usable via tmp.<index>.
 * Variables can be assigned values using the Copy() operation or by using them as destinations of Unary() and Binary() operations.